Miss US 51

 Fred McDowell -Como

 Fred McDowell, a seminal figure in Mississippi hill country blues, was one of the most vibrant performers of the 1960s blues revival.
 McDowell (c.
 1906-1972) was a sharecropper and local entertainer in 1959 when he made his first recordings at his home on a farm north of Como for noted folklorist Alan Lomax.
-The depth and originality of McDowell’s music brought him such worldwide acclaim that he was able to record and tour prolifically during his final years.
+The depth and originality of McDowell's music brought him worldwide acclaim, enabling him to record and tour prolifically during his final years.

 Captions